 Delta used historical information, like Sanborn Fire Insurance Maps and Environmental Data Resources radius maps, as well as interviews and site visits to assess the likelihood of potential contamination on sites.
-For each site, contamination was classified as either "Unlikely" or "Likely."
-If contamination was considered "Likely," Delta further categorized the potential contamination as "Light," "Moderate," or "Substantial."
-Both the classification and categorization for potential contamination reflect Delta's subjective view of risk based on information it reviewed and should not be construed as statements of fact.
+For each site, contamination was classified as either "Unlikely" or "Likely".
+If contamination was considered "Likely", Delta further categorized the potential contamination as "Light", "Moderate", or "Substantial".
 The materials Delta reviewed for the preliminary environmental reviews were similar to those used for a Phase I Environmental Site Assessment (ESA); however, the reviews were not conducted in accordance with American Society of Testing and Materials standards and should not be considered as a substitute for Phase I ESAs.